Rahuletto/portfolio/README.md

 ### I am Marban and I am a
 # Designer & Developer

-I am Rahul Marban, currently pursuing  CSE with AIML at SRMIST.
-While I am passionate about AI, my true love lies in  designing interfaces that combine aesthetic appeal with  strong user experiences.
+I am Rahul Marban, a CSE with AIML student at SRMIST.
+I specialize in designing visually appealing and user-centered interfaces that create seamless and intuitive experiences.

-Taught myself to  build everything from the visible parts of websites to the behind-the-scenes  magic, making tech accessible and user-friendly
+I have independently learned to develop both front-end interfaces and back-end systems, focusing on creating technology that is both accessible and practical for end-users.

 ![IMAGE](/public/website.png)